pkarsy/rcCalibrator/README.md

 used for its normal purpose to flash the chips.
 The LCD is optional.To bypass the documentation go down to [installation](#software-installation)

+### WARNING
+- The use of the "osccal" utility will erase all the contents of your MCU without notice.
+Use it only if you are familiar with ISP programming and know how to set the chip to the old state.
+- 57600 and even more 115200 is somewhat problematic.
+See the section "57600bps"

-### Preample
+### The Problem
 A lot of newer MCU's have an internal oscillator wich is 1% factory calibrated.
 For those MCU's this page is irrelevant.
-Atmega328p (and others) however can deviate from nominal freequency up to 10% according to the manufacturer.
+Atmega328p (and others) however can deviate from nominal freequency up to 10% according to the manufacturer (usually 0-3% and to be fair, most of the time, very close to 0%).
 This can cause numerus problems, especially with Serial communications.
 This page is about solutions on this problem without resorting to external crystal.
-And the problem exists only with bare atmega.
-This page is not about arduino boards (UNO, ProMini etc) as all come with external crystal.
+And the dillema crystal/RC oscillator arises only with bare atmega's.
+All arduino boards with atmega328 (UNO, ProMini etc) come with external crystal.

-### WARNING
-The use of the "osccal" utility will erase all the contents of your MCU without notice.
-Use it only if you are familiar with ISP programming and know how to set the chip to the old state.

-### WARNING 2
-57600 and even more 115200 is somewhat problematic.
-See the section "57600bps"

-### The problem
-Most of the projects using atmega328p (including arduino boards), have a crystal or resonator connected to pins XTAL1 and XTAL2.
-If you don't mind to run at 8Mhz, you can use FUSE settings to set the MCU to use its internal RC oscillator.<br/>
-The problem is however that
-the RC oscillator is sometimes not very well calibrated.
-At least for atmega328p, the frequency can deviate up to 10% from the 8Mhz (usually 0-3% and to be fair, most of the time, very close to 0%).
-This is a problem for Serial communications, which tolerate up to ~2-3% error.
 The AVR microcontrollers have a register called OSCCAL (Oscillator Calibration) which can be used to drift the RC frequency and reduse the error to less than 1%.
-The register is volatile and need to be set every time the MCU starts.
+Unfortunatelly the register is volatile and need to be set every time the MCU starts.

 ### The purpose of this project